digiteg/SmartCity/Part2/README.md

 # **Prototyping tutorial Part 2 - more complex examples with Sense HAT and Python**

-First part of this tutorial was covering intro and testing examples if you are interested please read more on Part 1 link
+First part of this tutorial was covering intro to prototyping examples with MicroPython in virtual environment if you are interested please read more on Part 1 [link]()

-Some summary from part 1 of this tutorial is about what could be considered and can make sense in your case if you develop IoT application with ESP8266 and Micropython
+Summary from part 1 of this tutorial is about Idea to start always with small building blocks and try to test them and optimize your code.
+This is the best way how to build your solution iteratively and step by step you will explore and learn how things work.

 <br/>